 14.1 The Website and Services are free to use for Clients.
-Clients may have to pay any Lawyer who they instruct via the Website.
-This is a private matter between the Client and the Lawyer.
+Clients may have to pay any Lawyer or Firm who they instruct via the Website.
+This is a private matter between the Client and the Lawyer or Firm.

-14.2 The price applicable for the Services is the price communicated by the Company at the time of the registration of the Lawyer with the Website under the conditions of this agreement (or communicated to the Lawyer prior to any Automatic Renewal Date), and shall correspond to one of the following categories, each of which shall command a different price:
+14.2 The price applicable for the Services is the price communicated by the Company at the time of the registration of the Lawyer or the Firm with the Website under the conditions of this agreement (or communicated to the Lawyer or the Firm prior to any Automatic Renewal Date), and shall correspond to one of the following categories, each of which shall command a different price:

-- where a given Lawyer is five (5) or more years qualified; or
+- where a given Lawyer or lawyers of a Firm is five (5) or more years qualified; or

-- where a given Lawyer is less than five (5) years qualified.
+- where a given Lawyer or lawyers of a Firm is less than five (5) years qualified.

-14.3 In the event that on the Automatic Renewal Date the Lawyer is less than five (5) years qualified, the relevant tariff which shall apply shall be that for the year following the Automatic Renewal Date.
+14.3 In the event that on the Automatic Renewal Date the Lawyer or the Firm is less than five (5) years qualified, the relevant tariff which shall apply shall be that for the year following the Automatic Renewal Date.

-14.4 The Company reserves the right to modify its prices at any time by giving notice to the Lawyer by email.
+14.4 The Company reserves the right to modify its prices at any time by giving notice to the Lawyer or the Firm by email.
 Any modification in pricing shall take effect on the next Automatic Renewal Date.

-14.5 In the event that the Lawyer does not wish to pay the new rates, they will be free to terminate the existing contract, before the automatic renewal of their Subscription according to the deadlines as set out at clause 18.
+14.5 In the event that the Lawyer or the Firm does not wish to pay the new rates, they will be free to terminate the existing contract, before the automatic renewal of their Subscription according to the deadlines as set out at clause 18.

-14.6 The price is indicated in GBP (£) and corresponds to the payment for the Services by the Lawyer for a minimum period of 12 months from the effective date of the contract, i.e. on the date of publication of the Lawyer Profile.
+14.6 The price is indicated in GBP (£) and corresponds to the payment for the Services by the Lawyer or the Firm for a minimum period of 12 months from the effective date of the contract, i.e. on the date of publication of the Profile.

-14.7 Payment for the Subscription made be made in full at once, or in twelve (12) monthly instalments, by the following means:
+14.7 Payment for the Subscription may be made in full at once, or in twelve (12) monthly instalments, by the following means:

-- by credit card after the submission of the Lawyer’s banking information by one of the Company’s sales representatives by telephone; or
+- by credit card after the submission of the Lawyer’s or the Firm’s banking information by one of the Company’s sales representatives by telephone;

-- by credit card after the submission of the Lawyer’s banking information by mail to one of the Company’s sales representatives; or
+- by credit card after the submission of the Lawyer’s or the Firm’s banking information by mail to one of the Company’s sales representatives; or

-- by direct debit of the directly to the bank account of the Lawyer, who will have transmitted to the Company their IBAN number by telephone or email.
+- by direct debit directly to the bank account of the Lawyer or the Firm, who will have transmitted to the Company their IBAN number by telephone or email.

 14.10 The Company shall be permitted to charge interest at a rate of 5% per month on any late payment, as well as an indemnity for recovery of costs of £40 for each late payment due.
-In the event of any delay in payment by a Lawyer following delivery of a formal notice for payment, the Company may, in its sole and absolute discretion, immediately terminate the Subscription.
-The Lawyer shall be liable to account to the Company for outstanding instalments inclusive of VAT until the end of the relevant 12-month contractual period.
+In the event of any delay in payment by a Lawyer or a Firm following delivery of a formal notice for payment, the Company may, in its sole and absolute discretion, immediately terminate the Subscription.
+The Lawyer or the Firm shall be liable to account to the Company for outstanding instalments inclusive of VAT until the end of the relevant 12-month contractual period.

-14.11 Each transaction between the Lawyer and the Company will be invoiced by email to the email address provided by the Lawyer when registering pursuant to this clause 14.
+14.11 Each transaction between the Lawyer or Firm and the Company will be invoiced by email to the email address provided by the Lawyer when registering pursuant to this clause 14.

 15. LIMITATION OF LIABILITY AND NO WARRANTY